"ELECTRIFYING & UNFORGETTABLE."

 “Venkatesh has an extremely rare combination of effortless technical command and authority with a sense of poetry and refinement that belies his years…electrifying and unforgettable… he’s a spectacular pianist.”

-Mr. Venkatesh's two upcoming releases consist of a debut on Naxos in an all-Mozart program followed by a recital of works of Beethoven, Scarlatti, Mendelssohn, Clara Schumann and Brahms .
+Mr. Venkatesh's two upcoming releases consist of a debut on Naxos in an all-Mozart program, and the music of Lucas Richman on Albany Records.

 with Eva Schaumkell, piano

 Reneé and Henry Segerstrom Concert Hall

 Saint-Saëns: Concerto No. 2 in G Minor

 Jeffrey Kahane, conductor

 "Vijay Venkatesh is blessed with it all: transcendent technique, unbridled passion, and irresistible charisma.
 He breathes with an oxygen of imagination."

 Venkatesh has rapidly established a major international reputation as top prizewinner in the San Jose, Seattle, Zimmerli, World Piano, and Waring International Piano Competitions.
 Recent and upcoming concerto highlights include performances with Columbus Symphony, Seattle Symphony, Vienna Symphony, Sarasota Orchestra, Roanoke Symphony, Pasadena Symphony, Redlands Symphony, Bangor Symphony, and more.
 He has performed as soloist with such celebrated conductors as Jeffrey Kahane, James Conlon, Ludovic Morlot, Carlos Miguel Prieto, and Roger Kalia and more.